secretstartups/handbook/handbook-usage/index.html.md

 ### Do not use merge immediately

-Do not use the [merge immediately](https://docs.gitlab.com/ee/ci/merge_request_pipelines/pipelines_for_merged_results/merge_trains/#immediately-merge-a-merge-request-with-a-merge-train) feature!
+Do **not** use the [merge immediately](https://docs.gitlab.com/ee/ci/merge_request_pipelines/pipelines_for_merged_results/merge_trains/#immediately-merge-a-merge-request-with-a-merge-train) feature!
 Even if your MR is important and time-sensitive, using this feature will create a lot of pain for everyone else.
-This feature should only be used when critical public information needs to be sent live as quickly as possible and should be approved by PR or Legal.
-If you don’t have PR or Legal approval, don’t use this feature.
+This feature should only be used when critical public information needs to be sent live as quickly as possible and should be approved by PR or Legal. **If you don’t have PR or Legal approval, don’t use this feature**.

+More context on the technical reasons behind this:

+- We want to have a fast pipeline for the master branch, which minimizes the time needed for changes to be deployed and appear live on the production site.
+- In order to achieve this, we do not run any tests or linters on the master branch, because these are long-running jobs which would block a fast deployment.
+- Instead, we rely on the [Merge Train](https://docs.gitlab.com/ee/ci/merge_request_pipelines/pipelines_for_merged_results/merge_trains/) to ensure that all Merge Request changes have successfuly passed all necessary test/lint jobs before being allowed to merge.
+- So, if you use "merge immediately", **_none of the test/lint jobs will be run, which will result in a broken master branch if problems were introduced._**
+- This means that **everyone who creates new MRs off of master after this point will experience confusing pipeline failures which are not their fault**, and this will continue until this situation is discovered and a fix is merged to master.

 ### When to get approval